 The first thing I notice after adding water is that, on the nose, there are now Frazzles.

-Although there is some spice from the ABV, it’s minimal considering.
+Although there is some spice from the ABV, it’s minimal considering the strength.
 It’s a dangerous dram in that it’s a very easy sipper (and VERY nice) but getting on for 70%!
 One for an evening when you don’t have to get up the following morning!

 Adding water enhances the jammy fruit element somewhat.